singhh5050/CoT-Multihop/README.md

 Each question was tested under two conditions:

-1. **Without Chain-of-Thought (CoT):** The model was prompted with the question alone, requiring it to generate an answer without explicitly breaking down its reasoning.
+1. **Without Chain-of-Thought (CoT):** The model was prompted with the question alone and a system prompt asking it to just spit out the answer, requiring it to generate an answer without explicitly breaking down its reasoning.
 2. **With Chain-of-Thought (CoT):** The model was prompted to articulate its reasoning step-by-step before arriving at a final answer.

 I ran three trials for each condition, then compiled & analyzed the resultant logs!